silentdiverchris/Jiminy/README.md

 ..earlier in the file tells it to set the context that all subsequent items in this source file are for project ABC, so for the rest of the document I don't need to tell it which project items are for.
 You can set a context with 'setcontext', or the synonym 'ctx'.

-I could then override the context for a specific item, set the context to another project or or clear the context entirely with 'clearcontext', 'clear' or 'xctx', the default synonyms for the 'ClearContext' tag.
+You could then override the context for a specific item, change the context to another project or clear the context entirely with 'clearcontext', 'clear' or 'xctx', the default synonyms for the 'ClearContext' tag.

 You can use any set of tags as a context, so;

 ```
- =ctx-prj:ABC-b:wait-enh-pri:low-rem:3/nov-due:10/dec=
+ =setcontext-prj:ABC-b:wait-enh-pri:low-rem:3/nov-due:10/dec=
 ```

-..would set every subsequent item for project ABC, bucket 'Waiting', priority 'Low', mark it as an enhancement and set a reminder for the 3rd of November and a due date of 10th December.
+..would give every subsequent item tags for project ABC, bucket 'Waiting', priority 'Low', mark it as an enhancement, set a reminder for the 3rd of November and a due date of 10th December.

-You can use the full tag name, eg 'bucket:\[bucket name]' or any synonym that you set up, I have a synonym of 'b' for bucket.
+You can use the full tag name, eg 'bucket:\[bucket name]' or any synonym that you set up, by default 'b' is a synonym for 'bucket'.
 Similarly, the 'Project' tag has a synonym of 'prj' but you can easily have 'p' as the synonym for project instead of priority.

 This document has a context setter at the beginning to set the context for items I want to remind me about things to do with the document, namely;